Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 ## How to Run the Notebook

 1. Clone or download this repository.
+2. Extract `data.zip` to access `crimes.csv`.
-2. Make sure the dataset file is placed at `data/crimes.csv` or update the notebook path if needed.
+3. Make sure the dataset path in the notebook points to the location of the extracted `crimes.csv` file
-3. Install the required libraries:
+4. Install the required Python packages using `requirements.txt`.

 ```bash
  pip install -r requirements.txt
 ```

-4. Open Jupyter Notebook:
+5. Open and run `analyzing_crime_los_angeles_case_study.ipynb` in Jupyter Notebook.

 ```bash
 jupyter notebook
 ```

-5. Run `analyzing_crime_los_angeles_final.ipynb` from top to bottom.

 6. See answers under sections Q1–Q10, with insights and recommendations.

 ## Recommendations / Next Steps

 Potential extensions of this analysis include: